rastringer/-CppND-Route-Planning-Project/README.md

   3. To keep track of the total path distance, in each step of the iteration, add the distance between a node and its parent to the `distance` variable.
   4. After the loop, scale the `distance` by multiplying by the model's scale: `m_Model.MetricScale()`.
 This is done since node coordinates are scaled down when they are stored in the model.
 They must be rescaled to get an accurate distance.
   5. Return the `path_found`.

+Note that this exercise has no tests.
+The `ConstructFinalPath` method will be tested in upcoming exercises as the A\* search methods are implemented.